 Schedule Annual Inspections to Prevent Termites

-Since a homeowner’s keen eye for detecting termites is not very well trained, it’s important to have an actual experienced and trained professional come out to your home and take a look.
-It’s recommended that homeowners schedule yearly inspections of their home to help prevent full infestations.
+Since a homeowner’s eye for detecting termites is not very well trained, it’s important to have an actual experienced and trained professional come out to your home and take a look.
+It’s recommended that homeowners schedule yearly termite inspections of their home to help prevent full infestations.